Vignesh2208/PLCNet/README.md

 # Centralized Log collector (can be modified to act as centralized & simulated Intrusion monitor)

-There is also a provision to collect all packets exchanged between PLCs to a central location.
+There is also a provision to collect all packets exchanged between PLCs to a central location in IP Mode.
-This is done by a centralized log monitor script located in /Projects/<Project name>/conf/PLC_Conf/udp_reader.py.
-It is always started in an LXC with ID (N_Nodes in experiment + 1) only in IP Mode
+This is done by a centralized log monitor script located in /Projects/<Project name>/conf/PLC_Conf/ udp_reader.py.
+It is always started in an LXC with ID (Total Nodes + 1) by default.
-Topology Config must specify the IDS node (ID: N_Nodes + 1), router (ID: N_Nodes + 1) pair
+Topology Config must specify an extra node (ID: N_Nodes + 1), router (ID: N_Nodes + 1) pair (also
-and the user can connect the IDS router as desired to get/log debug traffic from all PLCs. the logs collected will be located in Projects/<Project name>/conf/logs
+referred to as IDS node-router pairs) which will by default run udp_reader.py script to collect and store logs.
+The user should connect the IDS router as desired to get traffic from all PLCs.
+The logs collected will be stored in Projects/<Project name>/conf/logs

 edit Projects/<Project name>/conf/PLC_Config/udp_reader.py
 ```